TalicZealot/SotnRandoTools/README.md

 │   │     └───Images
 │   │     └───...
 ```

+## Installation Linux
+When playing on Linux get SotnRandoToolsLinux-x.x.x.zip and install as described above, but after that copy the contents of `BizHawk/ExternalTools/SotnRandoTools/dll/` to `BizHawk/ExternalTools/` and `BizHawk/dll/`.

 ## Usage
 After launching the game in BizHawk open through ```Tools > Extarnal Tool > Symphony of the Night Randomizer Tools```